Foster Care Programs

 Kinship Center in the Central Coast:

 Do you want to make a difference in the life of a teen who needs mentoring, guidance and support?
 Are you able to make a six-month commitment to fostering?
-Seneca’s +PLUS Foster Care Program, based in Santa Clara County, serves high-risk youth who require very focused, short-term emotional/behavioral support from a team that includes well-trained, committed foster parents.
+Seneca’s Professional Parent Foster Care Program, based in Santa Clara County, serves high-risk youth who require very focused, short-term emotional/behavioral support from a team that includes well-trained, committed foster parents.